How a gold IRA works

 Asset diversification

-“A gold IRA operates as a self-directed IRA, enabling investors to embrace alternative investments that are typically prohibited in traditional IRAs,” said Arielle Tucker, a certified financial planner at Connected Financial Planning.
+“A gold IRA operates as a self-directed IRA, enabling investors to embrace alternative investments that are typically prohibited in traditional IRAs,” said Arielle Tucker, a certified financial planner and founder of Connected Financial Planning.
 “For savvy investors, this unlocks the door to a diversified portfolio with the classic benefits of a tax-advantaged retirement account.”

 Gold is an asset that doesn’t necessarily correlate with the stock market and other traditional investments.
 It is seen as a “safe-haven” asset that many investors trust during times of uncertainty.
 Investing in a gold IRA can give your retirement portfolio more asset diversification, depending on your investing goals and risk profile.